 The radical side of feminism seems to me to have got tangled in the machinery of that kind of thinking.
-But (I hope like most men) I embrace feminism’s success as a long-overdue recognition of half the population as human, as having strange as it seems an imagination (I try to make that point in a couple of my book reviews: The Evolution of Beauty by Richard Prum and Blood Moon: A Captive’s Tale by Ruth Chatlien).
+But (I hope like most men) I embrace feminism’s success as a long-overdue recognition of half the population as human, as having strange as it seems an imagination (I try to make that point in a couple of my other book reviews: The Evolution of Beauty by Richard Prum and Blood Moon: A Captive’s Tale by Ruth Chatlien).
 And I understand that life is in some ways a struggle between weak people and strong people, kind and nurturing people and greedy grabby people.
 But I’m afraid there’s something in human nature that is so fundamental we probably will never straighten that struggle out.
 Both greed and sharing are adaptive and therefore built into us, into life.

 What are we supposed to do then with this new polarized understanding of our culture?
 To quote Jordan Peterson “Taking the easy way out or telling the truth – those are not merely two different choices.
 They are different pathways through life.
 They are utterly different ways of existing.”
 And to quote me: “I’m doing the best I can to fight my little fight, and when I have energy left over I try to see if I can help somebody else” … never mind their gender, IQ, sexual preference, greed, race, or beliefs.

 I just don’t think we’ve helped ourselves much by politicizing academia.
 What do I think we want?
 That comforting and satisfying even-handed decent human experience happens to people, as we struggle against bad spirits inside and outside ourselves and eventually against getting old and sick and dying.
-Just give us “every little once in awhile” moments of convincing experience of love.
+Just give us “every little once in awhile” experience of love.

 I think that’s all we can hope for.
 But sometimes I wish we could return to the lovely optimism of Northrop Frye’s structured primacy of the imagination.
 And sometimes I spend a bit of time there.
 I wonder what the great man would think of today’s English lit and other humanities departments in universities (and what Mcluhan would think of the internet!).